aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 !!! danger "VRF default routing"

-    An important design point to keep in mind is that the current CV Pathfinder and AutoVPN solutions require the Dps1 interface to be in VRF default.
+    An important design point to keep in mind is that the current CV Pathfinder and AutoVPN solutions require the `Dps1` interface to be in VRF default.
-    This implies that all the WAN interfaces live in default VRF and the LAN interfaces also have subnets in the default VRF.
+    This implies that all the WAN interfaces will also be in VRF `default` and there may also be LAN interfaces in VRF `default`.

 !!! warning